NoneShen/Poly-document/Core_Smart_Contract/User_Manuals/Token_Transaction.md

 Here are five steps listed for you to complete the cross-chain transaction on [Poly Bridge](https://bridge.poly.network/).
 For your better understand, we take the token transaction between **Metis** and **BSC** on [Poly Bridge](https://bridge.poly.network/) as an example.

-At the very first beginning, make sure you have entered [Token Asset](https://bridge.poly.network/testnet/) of Poly Bridge.
+At the very beginning, make sure you have entered [Token Asset](https://bridge.poly.network/testnet/) of Poly Bridge.

 ### Step 1.
 Asset selection